 The diagram shows how TCP focuses on establishing a secure connection for better communication, but UDP focuses on the speed of data transfer.

-Both these protocols serve different purposes.
-Here we have provided applications of TCP and UDP, so that it is easier to understand where these protocols are preferred:
+TCP and UDP serve different purposes, so the better protocol depends on your use case.
+Here we have provided applications of TCP and UDP to find out where these protocols are preferred:

 1. Web Browsing